 2. Elitism – This political ideology believes some are bright & right (according to their worldview) and others are not able to make a sound decision, so they feel like they should have the authority to do it for them.

 (Wikipedia: Elitism is the belief or notion that individuals who form an elite—a select group of people described as having an intrinsic quality, high intellect, wealth, special skills, or experience—are more likely to be constructive to society as a whole, and therefore deserve influence or authority greater than that of others.)

-While it is important for us to voice our concern by our vote over the issues in government that we see as right or wrong, we must also realize the God is sovereign and is over all that happens in our (His) world.
-We are finite beings and have a hard time reconciling the two, yet, we do our part by taking responsibility in letting our views be known in a variety of peaceable ways.
-And we pray for God’s will to be done on earth as it is in Heaven.
+It is very important for us to voice our concern by our vote over the issues in government that we see as right or wrong.
+We also must acknowledge that God is sovereign and is over all that happens in our (His) world and as finite beings we may have difficulty reconciling the two.
+Yet, we do our part by taking responsibility in letting our views be known in a variety of peaceable ways and we pray for God’s will to be done on earth as it is in Heaven.
 Then, God takes our obedience to Him or lack thereof and does the rest.

 Scripture indicates often throughout the Old Testament that God raises up and brings down Kingdoms; there are many examples if this.
 We also know that God influences the heart of the King (or President).
 That explains why we may see someone, unlikely in our view, doing something that upholds God’s righteous ways.
 It doesn’t make sense but it happens because God is doing something through it.
 (Proverbs 21:1 The king’s heart is in the hand of the Lord, as the rivers of water: he turns it whithersoever he will.)

 Of course, there are other reasons for poor behavior in relationships leading up to and following this election, but these three give us enough to think about and hopefully each of us will examine our hearts and see where our health meter is sitting.
 Is your heart for others, or against others?
 It is to bring peace while disagreeing on a matter or to engage war?